SystemsApproach/ops/provision.rst

 on a commercial cloud) the "rack and connect" step is carried out by a sequence of API calls rather than a hands-on technician.
-Of course, we want to automate the sequence of calls needed to activate virtual infrastructure, which has inspired an approach know as *Infrastructure-as-Code*, a special case of the *Configuration-as-Code* concept introduced in Chapter 2.
+Of course, we want to automate the sequence of calls needed to activate virtual infrastructure, which has inspired an approach known as *Infrastructure-as-Code*, a special case of the *Configuration-as-Code* concept introduced in Chapter 2.
 The general idea is to document, in a declarative format that can be "executed",